-By Jock Monteith 18th April 2018
+By Jock Monteith 26th November 2019

 If a salmon Spey line is to do its job properly and 'stand the test of time' then far much more thought, care and attention will have gone into prototyping at the 'R&D' stage than you could possibly ever imagine.
 For me it was virtually a daily obsession over an 18 month period to make this Spey line design perfect.

 A Great Salmon Line Design Starts With Professional Passion